m00re/jenkins-docker/README.md

 # Jenkins-Docker

 This is a Jenkins docker image based on Alpine Linux.
-It is an extension of the official Jenkins images at https://hub.docker.com/_/jenkins/, and provides additional (security) configuration upon container start.
+It is an extension of the official Jenkins images https://hub.docker.com/u/jenkins/, and provides additional (security) configuration upon container start.

 ## Configuration Features
 - Creation of admin and normal users upon first boot